gradle/gradle/design-docs/custom-ivy-status.md

 has no status, it defaults to `integration`.
 It's possible to specify a user-defined list of statuses (and a user-defined default status) in the Ivy settings file.

-To support user-defined module statuses in Gradle, we introduce the concept of *Gradle module metadata*, Gradle's own model for module metadata.
+To support user-defined module statuses in Gradle, we introduce the concept of *Gradle component metadata*, Gradle's own model for component metadata.
 Initially, this type of metadata will be declared in the build script.
 In the future, it might also come from other places
 (repository, custom descriptor, external service, etc.).
 Initially, the model will contain two properties:

-* `status`: The status of a module.
+* `status`: The status of a component.
-* `statusScheme`: An list of valid statuses for a module, ordered by decreasing maturity.
+* `statusScheme`: A list of valid statuses for a component, ordered by decreasing maturity.

 `statusScheme` defaults to [`release`, `milestone`, `integration`].
-The default for `status` depends on which repository hosts the module:
+The default for `status` depends on which repository hosts the source module for the component:

 * For an Ivy module, `status` defaults to the module's Ivy status, which in turn defaults to the least mature status in `statusScheme`.
 * For a Maven module, `status` defaults to the least mature status in `statusScheme` if the version contains `-SNAPSHOT`, and to the most mature otherwise.